Provides a consistent approach to the management of student misconduct allegations.

 2.5.2 referral of the student to Student Counselling or other specialist support.

 2.6.
-Staff report incidents of threatening behaviour by a student to the relevant senior officer (PDF) as soon as practicable.
+Staff report incidents of threatening behaviour by a student to the relevant Senior Officer (PDF 379 KB) as soon as practicable.

 2.7.
 Staff report incidents that may involve occupational health and safety concerns via Human Resources as soon as practicable.

 3.1.
-Where a student’s behaviour may constitute general misconduct as defined in the Student conduct policy, staff investigate it and collate the evidence and rationale for misconduct in a referral to a Senior officer (PDF) using the general referral template.
-The senior officer evaluates the information and decides:
+Where a student’s behaviour may constitute general misconduct as defined in the Student conduct policy, staff investigate it and collate the evidence and rationale for misconduct in a referral to a Senior Officer (PDF 379 KB) using the general referral template.
+The Senior Officer evaluates the information and decides:

 3.1.1. that the matter has been resolved and no further action is required, or

 3.1.2. returns the allegation to the relevant officer for further development and resubmission within 10 days; or

 3.1.3. to hear the matter as an allegation of misconduct, or

 3.1.4. to refer the allegation to another Senior Officer, or